How the Body Reorganizes Itself Through Movement

 - 3 min read

-Movement & Somatic Practice in Berkeley: How the Body Reorganizes Itself
+Movement & Somatic Practice: How the Body Reorganizes Itself

-When patients ask about "movement" at the Berkeley/Oakland clinic, they're often surprised by what they get.
+When patients ask about "movement", they're often surprised by what they get.
 It's not a yoga class.
 It's not a workout.
 It's slower, smaller, and almost embarrassingly simple — and it changes things in a way that more athletic forms of movement often can't.

 What this work is